 The 1st floor kitchen was designed to embrace the Owner’s mid-century modern furnishings.
 The kitchen was outfitted with plenty of storage but kept intimate with the change in materials and colors.
-The layout provides for casual dining at the island and small round table adjacent to glass doors, with views to the garden.
+The layout provides for casual dining at the island and small round table adjacent to glass doors, preserving views to the garden.

 “The Right Angles”